 Creating new places to ride is one of the most important things we do.
 After all, our products are used and enjoyed on bike lanes, bike paths, and mountain bike trails.
-We lobby for federal funds in Washington, D.C. and work with state departments of transportation and local advocacy groups to implement programs like:
+We lobby for federal funds in Washington, D.C. and work with state departments of transportation as well as create and strengthen local advocacy groups to work on grassroot efforts:

 QBP Advocacy contact: